 3 States with the Poorest Air Quality:

 - California: Still known as the pollution king!
-The State of California is home to breathing conditions that are less than acceptable, specifically if you have real estate in San Francisco, Modesto, Los Angeles, Fresno and Bakersfield.
+The State of California is home to breathing conditions that are less than acceptable, specifically if you have real estate properties in San Francisco, Modesto, Los Angeles, Fresno and Bakersfield.
 Heavy traffic, sunny stagnant weather and agriculture pollution causes an ongoing issue with the quality of air for the residents of these cities in California.
+As a fun fact real estate agents in San Francisco are having a hard time selling a home when people are asking about the air quality…

 - Pennsylvania: Running along the Pennsylvania/Ohio border is a strip that contains steel mills and the processing of coal, which is a huge dent in the quality of air for these two states.
 Finding a home in Pennsylvania sounds beautiful with the changes of seasons; however, people with breathing problems may want to reconsider their decision.